One of the living legends in the seiyuu industry. The original cool prince, fan service specialist, talented musician and friendly Hikaru Midorikawa.

 The emotional rollercoaster

-Trying to put away the fact it was still being badly received among fans, the scandal didn’t stop Midorikawa from being featured in his first ever TV commercial, this time not lending his voice as usual, but being featured in the commercial itself alongside Kana Hanazawa for Chain Chronicle, game where Midorikawa voices Licht.
+Trying to put away the fact it was still being badly received among fans, the scandal didn’t stop Midorikawa from being featured in his first-ever TV commercial, this time not lending his voice as usual, but being featured in the commercial itself alongside Kana Hanazawa for Chain Chronicle, a game where Midorikawa voices Licht.

 Back to business

 2015 was an eventful year.
 After recovering from the scandal he was back at full force with a multitude of activities scheduled to do.